PokemonAutomation/SwSh-Arduino/README.md

 These programs for the Arduino can automate various different things in Pokemon Sword/Shield.

-These programs are similar to BrianuuuSonic's Autocontroller programs.
+These programs are similar to brianuuuSonic's Autocontroller programs.
 But they are generally faster, more reliable, and have a much smaller risk of killing dens.

 ## Demo Videos:
  - [7800/hour JPN Date Skipper](https://cdn.discordapp.com/attachments/755635697737531544/755637307167735888/DaySkipperJPN-7.8k.mov)